Nandan-W/cryptocurrency_data_listings_python_Scripts_and_backend/README.md

 ## Standalone Python Script
 The standalone Python script fetches live cryptocurrency data, performs analysis, and updates an Excel sheet with the latest data.
+The script is also deployed on Railways alongside the flask backend and runs as a worker process.

 ### Python Script
 - **File**: python_script_for_dataFetch_analysis_and_update.py